 For a more well-known shopping experience head over to Churchill Square, here you will find a large variety of popular brands and food outlets waiting to be shopped in.
 On a budget?
 Well try out some of the wonderful flea markets, charity shops and bric-a-brac stores that find themselves within the streets of Brighton.
 A few of our favourites are Brighton Flea Market on Upper St. James St open 7 days a week, Upper Gardner Street Market held every Saturday and Marlet’s Hospice on Church Street which is a charity shop stocked full of vintage gems.

 Visit the Brighton Museum & Art Gallery located in the Royal Pavilion Gardens which is open six days a week.
-Take advantage of the free admission and browse the wonderful exhibitions.
-Or try looking out for the wide range of independent smaller art galleries and museums that are all around Brighton, they make for a great day out!
+Browse the wonderful exhibitions or try looking out for the wide range of independent smaller art galleries and museums that are all around Brighton, they make for a great day out!
 Wander down for a night at the theatre and get the chance to enjoy the range of musicals, plays, operas, comedy shows, cabaret shows, live music performances and ballets that visit the city.
 You can do this in a range of places from the grand Theatre Royal Brighton, to smaller but equally great venues such as The Old Market at Upper Market Street, Marlborough Pub and Theatre and Komedia on Gardner Street which each have their own take on evening entertainment.

 Explore & Discover

-The Brighton Sealife Centre is fun for everyone from young to old- who can resist touching a live crab or star fish or watching sea creatures swim over your head.
+The Brighton Sealife Centre is fun for everyone from young to old- who can resist touching a live crab or starfish or watching sea creatures swim over your head.
 There’s also a range of feedings and talks that take place during the day so be sure to catch one of those.
-Jump onto the Brighton Wheel and catch how the city looks from a bird’s eye view, the ride takes around 12 minutes and goes around 3 times so if you miss something the first time you can be sure to get another chance to glimpse.

 There are a wide variety of things going on in Brighton throughout the year, from festivals to fairs it’s a hive of activity all year round.
 Here are just a few of the big ones: